Flow-Based-Cartograms/go_cart/README.md

 ### Dependencies

 #### macOS
-You must have `Xcode Command Line Tools` and the `brew` package manager <a href="https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/" title="How to install Xcode CLT & brew?" target="\_blank">installed</a> installed (and updated) on your computer.
+You must have `Xcode Command Line Tools` and the `brew` package manager <a href="https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/" title="How to install Xcode CLT & brew?" target="\_blank">installed</a> (and updated) on your computer.

 #### Ubuntu/Debian Linux
 No additional dependencies.
 Your default `apt-get` package manager should work fine.